dotlang/language/doc/RFE.md

 N - Again: Why can't we have named args?
 For function call.
 Maybe they have different name for their inputs.

-? - We can extend usage of channels for IO too.
+N - We can extend usage of channels for IO too.
 Reading from a file is same as reading from a channel which is connected to the file by runtime.
 Writing to console is sending data to a channel.
 Even for cursor location, we can have a channel. write to it to set location, read from it to get current location.